Charcoal-SE/userscripts/fire/README.md

 # 🔥 FIRE!

+Feedback Instantly, Effortlessly, and Rapidly (FIRE) is a userscript which allows you to react to SmokeDetector spam reports in chat without leaving the chat room.

 This is still a "work in progress".

-As of this moment, the userscript does post flags _and_ MS feedback.
+As of this moment, the userscript posts flags _and_ MS feedback.

 ---

 # Features
 - Open a popup for any SmokeDetector report by clicking the "Fire" or "🔥" button in the report.
+  ![fire.png]
 - SmokeDetector's _last_ report can be opened in a popup using <kbd>Ctrl</kbd>+<kbd>Space</kbd>
 - The popup will contain:
   - The reported post's contents.